 Berberine has the ability to stimulate an enzyme called AMP-activated kinase, or AMPK.
 This is a very important substance since part of their job is to regulate how cells use energy.

 Get Key Tests for Insulin Resistance…Then Get Going on a More Vibrant Life!

-Another key step for many people is getting the tests were done that can help you know more about your situation.
+Another key step for many people is getting the tests done that can help them know more about your situation.
 C-Reactive Protein, IGF-1, and vitamin D are key ones.
 These tests are easy and simple to get through your health professional or on your own.

 Now here is a little personal note about insulin resistance.
 When I was going through my second healing journey, I realized that I was actually insulin resistant!
 Learning how to balance insulin levels by making small yet significant changes in the way I was eating and living my life was a huge part of how I was able to turn the situation around.

 November is Diabetes Awareness Month.
 Now that you have the “facts,” be sure to use them to your advantage.
 Insulin resistance can be turned around.
 Changing your diet and lifestyle so that they fit your Healthy Breast journey takes work and diligence, but the pay-off of vibrant health and energy is so worth it!